-- You can pay extra for an inverter, chairs, a table, BBQ grill, WiFi hotspot.
+- You can pay extra for an inverter, chairs, a table, a BBQ grill, and a WiFi hotspot.

 6. Insurance on the Campervan

-When checking out a campervan in Iceland you have a lot of options for choosing insurance.
+When checking out a camper van in Iceland, you have many options for choosing insurance.
 Happy Campers includes CDW as it is mandatory in Iceland.
-If you go with the standard insurance your liability limit is €2500.
-They also offer packages that reduce the waiver, sand damage, and gravel damage.
+If you go with the standard insurance, your liability limit is €2500.
+They also offer packages that reduce the waiver, such as sand and gravel damage.